ggabriel96/rectangular/README.md

 # rectangular

-A basic rectangle class with width and height attributes and methods to calculate its area and perimeter.
+A simple assignment from college to create a basic rectangle class with width and height attributes and methods to calculate its area and perimeter.

 You may instantiate a Rectangle by providing the desired width and height to the constructor.
 These two class attributes are now private.
 E.g.: